mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

-Setting up the working directory requires that we first create the directory with elevated priviledges, and then assign ownership of the directory to the unpriviledged system account.
+Setting up the working directory requires that we first create the directory with elevated priviledges, and then assign ownership of the directory to the unprivileged system account.

 To do this, enter the following command, changing the defaults to suit your particular requirements.
 On a Debian-based platform you will enter this::